 The giant costume matched my woodland fairy look by dressing up as a giant from the forest.
 We created “stilts” for added height by layering and attaching multiple platform shoe soles together.
 I extended and belled a pair of corduroy pants and created some patchwork fabric scraps.
 We tore the seams of an old dress shirt and added a vest complete with flower corsage to match the fairy’s floral crown.
 His hat is made of a scrap of fabric sewn in a circle and tied with a drawstring.

 Glowing Break Dancer & Dance Kitten Costume

 How we made it:

 Dance Kitten: Using old white t-shirts strips and a tiger print thrift shop top, I put together this handmade cat costume reminiscent of raver gear with shaggy boot covers.
 For the cat mask, I used an old pair of sunglasses with lenses removed and attached cardboard to create the mask shape and ears.
 Using glue I covered it black fabric.
 Some white paint, a shimmery string from a gift bag, and scraps of the tiger-striped shirt fabric added the finishing touches.
 And you can’t be a cat without a matching tail made with strips of t-shirt fabric attached.

 Glowing Break Dancer: An all-white jumpsuit, hat, and shoes were what was seen in the light.
 Turn the lights off and the entire costume glowed blue.
 Using tape we attached glow-sticks down the arms and legs.
 On the bottom of the shoes, we carved out a part of the rubber and inserted more glow- sticks.

-Glowing Break Dancer & Dance Kitten (take 2)
+Glowing Break Dancer & Dance Kitten (Part 2)

 We felt we hadn’t gotten a fair chance at these costumes so we went for it again.
 I added a thrift store faux fur jacket – perfect for the chilly night.
 Whiskers made of plastic cord were added to the mask.
 The glow-sticks were replaced with sound-activated LED wiring and built-in speakers hooked up to an iPhone.
 He was the light and sound of the party.